Perfectionist

 ]

-Allows you to specify a list of module member groups for sorting.
+Specifies a list of module member groups for sorting.
 Groups help organize module members into categories, prioritizing them during sorting.

 Each module member will be assigned a single group specified in the groups option (or the unknown group if no match is found).
 The order of items in the groups option determines how groups are ordered.